Ambiguous Loss and Scam Victims – Scam Victim Recovery – 2022 [UPDATED 2024]

 Resilience and hope are important in the case of an ambiguous loss because paired together, they are able to allow the individual to come to terms with the loss and continue moving forward in life.

 One way to tell that someone is resilient in a case with ambiguous loss is that they actively seek out help when they know it is needed.
-This should include competent support and trauma counseling or therapy – though sadly, most often it is a deep[erate search from amateurs or other sufferers who do not understand the issues or how to help others.
-When someone that has ambiguous loss seeks help from the wrong people it often results in increased trauma and potentially lasting psychological damage,
+This should include competent support and trauma counseling or therapy – though sadly, most often it is a desperate search from amateurs or other sufferers who do not understand the issues or how to help others.
+When someone who has ambiguous loss seeks help from the wrong people it often results in increased trauma and potentially lasting psychological damage,

 Uncontrollable factors such as culture, age, socioeconomic status, and genetics are all factors that contribute to resilience or the lack of it.
 Most think that trauma and ambiguous loss often co-exist together and if the trauma is not dealt with it can trigger unresolved emotions.
 However, ambiguous loss is itself a type of trauma.